DilonValenciaIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/e4eb2c70-693b-473f-bf7f-6f113bc27759)

 <p>
 From the “osTicket-Installation-Files” folder, install HeidiSQL (https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit).
 Open Heidi SQL.
-Create a new session, root/root.
+Create a new session, user: root/ pass: root.
 Connect to the session.
 Create a database called “osTicket”.
+To do that, right-click the Unnamed (w/ Dolphin icon), select "Create New" then "Database", name it "osTicket", then hit OK.

 </p>
 <br />